furkansylyc/TipNotebook/README.md

 6. **View Total**: See the total amount converted to TRY on the home screen
 7. **Delete Tips**: Long press or use the delete button to remove tips

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏

-- Material Design 3 for the beautiful UI components
-- Jetpack Compose team for the modern UI framework
-- Android Architecture Components for the robust architecture

 ---